Étienne Charles de Loménie de Brienne: Early career

+Alleged atheism

-Though some contest the suggestion, Loménie de Brienne has not rarely been regarded as an unbeliever from the outset.
+Though some contest the suggestion, Loménie de Brienne was frequently believed to be an unbeliever from the outset.
 In 1781, at the death of the Archbishop of Paris, Christophe de Beaumont, there was a lobby to make Loménie de Brienne his successor, but Louis XVI refused, allegedly exclaiming: ‘The Archbishop of Paris should at least believe in God!'.